Galilee (novel): Reception

+Reviews

 Douglas E. Winter of F&SF wrote Barker's "everexpansive aesthetic and stylistic pursuits find an ideal structure, producing his most controlled and widely appealing novel."
 Publishers Weekly wrote that it features a "new richness of character, of its warpings and transfigurations by hatred and love, blood legacy and death."
 Kirkus Reviews called the novel "overheated and intermittently risible" yet "entertaining".

+Awards and nominations

+In 1999 the book was nominated for the Locus Award for best horror/dark fantasy novel, as well as the Lambda Literary Awards for speculative fiction.
+In 2001 it won the French Prix Masterton for best foreign novel, and the Prix Ozone for best foreign horror novel.